-The draft IDP framework was presented to City and M.D.
-Councils for information in June 2020, and based on input received, as well as subsequent discussion with the Steering Committee, a revised draft IDP was completed in January 2021.
-At that point the IDP was placed on hold at the M.D.'s request as health restrictions resulting from the COVID pandemic prevented the IDP from being presented to residents and stakeholders in inperson public sessions.
+The draft IDP framework was presented to City and MD Councils for information in June 2020, and based on input received, as well as subsequent discussion with the Steering Committee, a revised draft IDP was completed in January 2021.
+At that point the IDP was placed on hold as health restrictions resulting from the COVID pandemic prevented the IDP from being presented to residents and stakeholders in in-person public sessions.